openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-event-touch.md

 }
 ```

-**Function:** Inherits from BaseEvent.
-In non-event injection scenarios, `changedTouches` are points resampled at the screen refresh rate, while `touches` are points reported at the device refresh rate.
+**Function:** In non-event injection scenarios, `changedTouches` contains points resampled at the screen refresh rate, while `touches` contains points reported at the device refresh rate.
 The data in `changedTouches` may differ from that in `touches`.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full